bratpeki/modern-milkytracker-guide/docs/ui.md

 Zoom in or out of the envelope.

 - **Right-most part of the window**:
-Used for editing the basic instrument properties, as described in the doc titled ["THE XM FILE FORMAT"](./xm.md#instruments).
+Used for editing the basic instrument properties, as described in [the doc titled "THE XM FILE FORMAT" in the "Instruments" section](./xm.md#instruments).
 There are still certain buttons of interest, described below.

 - `EXIT` **button**: